-1D titanate (H2Ti3O7) nanotubes were prepared by hydrothermal method of treatment of TiO2 under 10 M NaOH and ensuing acid treatment.
-Here, it was discovered that H2Ti3O7 nanotubes can facilitate the merger of organic photocatalysis and TEMPO catalysis.
-Confined within H2Ti3O7 nanotubes, organic photocatalyst erythrosin B (ErB) could drive highly selective aerobic oxidation of sulfides under irradiation of green light-emitting diodes (LEDs), when 0.5 mol% of TEMPO was added as co-catalyst.
-The turnover number (TON) for selective aerobic oxidation of thioanisole in terms of ErB is 2352, which is hitherto the best record of TON.
-Apart from confining the successful merger of ErB photocatalysis and TEMPO catalysis, H2Ti3O7 nanotubes not only activate inert O2 to generate superoxide radical anion (O2•-), but also ensure high selectivity of sulfoxides with their protons.
-This work represents a crucial step forward in selective oxidation reactions by materials design of dye-semiconductor photocatalysis.
+1D titanate (H2Ti3O7) nanotubes were prepared by a hydrothermal treatment of TiO2 under 10 M NaOH and ensuing acid exchange process.
+Here, it is discovered that H2Ti3O7 nanotubes can facilitate the merger of organic photocatalysis and TEMPO catalysis.
+Confined within H2Ti3O7 nanotubes, the organic photocatalyst erythrosin B (ErB) could drive the highly selective aerobic oxidation of sulfides under irradiation of green light-emitting diodes (LEDs), when 0.5 mol% of TEMPO was added as a co-catalyst.
+The turnover number (TON) for photocatalytic selective aerobic oxidation of thioanisole in terms of ErB is 2450, which is hitherto the best reported TON.
+Apart from confining the successful merger of ErB photocatalysis and TEMPO catalysis, H2Ti3O7 nanotubes not only activate O2 to generate superoxide anion radical (O2˙−), but also ensure high selectivity of sulfoxides with their abundant surface hydroxyl groups.
+This work represents a crucial step forward in selective oxidation reactions by materials design of dye-semiconductor assembly photocatalysts.